 When filming in Hawaii, Tony Halik hired a helicopter to go above the active volcano Kilauea.
-The resulting footage is in an episode of his Pieprz i Wanilia TV show, which you can stream online.
+The resulting footage is in an episode of his Pieprz i Wanilia (Pepper and Vanilla) TV show, which you can stream online.
 His voiceover says:

 I could look inside, through the hole, into a cauldron full of molten lava, the gates of hell, the palace of the goddess Pele.

-And indeed, the video shows a breath-taking shot of a smoking crater with a stream of lava flowing through it.
+Indeed, the video shows a breathtaking shot of a smoking crater with a stream of lava flowing through it.
 Despite the danger, the helicopter must have been right above the crater.
-That was really the essence of Halik the video reporter and cameraman: there were no boundaries to what he would do to capture an interesting shot.
+That was really the essence of Halik as a video reporter and cameraman: there were no bounds to what he would do to capture an interesting shot.

 The Croix de Guerre

-Halik, who was born Mieczysław Antoni Sędzimir Halik in Toruń in 1921, was drawn to travelling at an early age.
-Aged 15, he ran away from school and joined a group of rafters on the Wisła river.
-He journeyed approximately 250 km, all the way from Płock to Gdynia on the Baltic coast, where he was eventually collected by the authorities, who returned him to his family.
-It seems that this restless nature of his was a major driving force in his life.
+Halik, born Mieczysław Antoni Sędzimir Halik in Toruń in 1921, was drawn to travelling at an early age.
+At age 15, he ran away from school and joined a group of rafters on the Rviver Wisła.
+He journeyed approximately 250 kilometres, all the way from Płock to Gdynia on the Baltic coast – where he was eventually collected by the authorities, who returned him to his family.
+It seems that this restless nature of his was a major driving force in Halik's life.